 Infinite LSS - I need help with this description.

-Generally speaking, some local state spaces may intrinsically be unbounded spaces, however the material system being interrogated may place material specific bounds on the local state space.
-The choice of the basis function is reflected in the fidelity and compaction of the microstructure function along with the computational demands to extract the statistical quantities explored in this paper.
+Generally speaking, some local state spaces may intrinsically be unbounded spaces, however prior information about of the material system being interrogated may place specific bounds on the local state space.
+The choice of the basis function is reflected in the fidelity and compaction of the microstructure function and in the computational demands to extract the statistical quantities explored in this paper.

 1.4 Partial and Uncertain Information

 In many experiments and some simulations, the material information extracted by a model may be uncertain or partial.
 A partial dataset will contain empty data points.
-An uncertain dataset will contain confidence indices corresponding to the uncertainty of each data point.
+An uncertain dataset will contain statistical information corresponding to the uncertainty of each data point.
 A dataset can be both partial and uncertain.
 These types of datasets may arise from poor boundary conditions or numerical instabilities in the simulation.
 In experiments, the resolution of the detector may impose epistemic uncertainty in the local material information.
 For example, in Electron Back Scattered Detection (EBSD) the confidence index at each position that sampled is provided as an output from the model.
-The grain bounadries in the material are often recorded as low confidence parameters.
+The grain boundaries in the material are often recorded as low confidence parameters.
 Figure yy(a) shows an EBSD scan of 7xxx series Aluminum and Figure yy(b) is a map of the confidence indexes associated with each position.
 It can be seen in this figure that there are regions of both high and low certainty.

 A model may provide the confidence of each data point extracted within the volume.
 Using the same basis function that partitions the spatial domain, the digitized weight of uncertainty for each partition is derived from

-w ix=H wsi χsx
+w ix=H wsi χsxχiw ix

-where w ix is a weight associated with the confidence of the ith mode of the local material state sampled at x provided by the model.
+where w ix is a weight associated with the confidence of the ith mode of the local material state sampled described by the weight basis χiw ix at x provided by the model. wsi is the spatially resolved weighting signal.
 The confidence of the sampled information is incorporated into the microstructure function as

-nx,βi=wsi Hmshχsxχhβi
+βix=wsi Hmshχsxχhβix

 The weights are bounded between zero and one.
 Partial data points will assume a weight of zero and will be completely ignored from the analysis of the sample volume.
-Meanwhile, a weight of one indicates complete information that assumes total confidence in the local state information that is sampled.
+Meanwhile, a weight of one indicates complete information and assumes total confidence in the local state information that is sampled.
 A dataset is partial if ∃s,i such that wsi=0.
 Any weights between zero and one indicate uncertain data points.(Figure yy(b))

-2. SPATIAL STATISTICS
+3. Spatial Statistics

 Spatial statistics employ the microstructure function to rapidly compute an objective description of the material information provided by model(s) within a similar sample volume.
 The spatial statistics are computed by the following relationship

-fthh'=smshms+th'Sthh'
+fthh'=smshms+th'Stii'

-where fthh' is the probability of finding local states h and h' separated by a vector t; h is a local state at the tail of t and h' is at the head.
-The complete set of statistics includes all possible vectors within the sampled region of the model.
+where fthh' is the probability of finding local states h and h' separated by a vector t; h is a local state derived from signal i at the tail of t and h' is local state derived from signal i' is at the head.
+The complete set of statistics includes the discrete set of statistics for all possible vectors for the sampling pattern of the model.
 To better understand the definition above, it is useful to consider the numerator and denominator individually.
 The numerator is a cumulative sum of the positive outcomes where h and h' were observed to be separated by t.
-The denominator St provides the total number of trials conducted with a vector t.
+The denominator Stii' provides the total number of trials conducted with a vector t from the signal sources i corresponding to the local state indices h and h'.
 (Figure to illustrate statistics)